 Harrisburg Area Community College, East 204, 1641 Old Philadelphia Pike, Lancaster PA

-This tropical palm, native to Southeast Asia (India, Java, South China), is part of HACC's Garden Room, a sun-lit atrium in the middle of the East Building that was installed by Interior Green.
+This tropical palm, native to Southeast Asia (India, Java, South China), is part of HACC's Garden Room, a sun-lit atrium in the middle of the East Build- ing that was installed by the firm, Interior Green.
 Its nickname stems from "the ends of the leaflets looking like (gold)fish tails," IG president Julie Blymire said.

-This multi-trunked tree stands at about 18 feet.
-The palm has been natural- ized in Hawaii, California, and South Florida.
+This multi-trunked tree stands about 18 feet.
+C. mitis has been naturalized in Hawaii, California, and South Flori- da.
 Its berries are toxic.

 This amazing species has an unusual flowering habit.
 Cream-colored flow- ers first develop at the top of a given trunk, then subsequent flowers move downward.
 Once the final flowering is reached, that trunk dies.
 The clump survives by producing more stems.

 [Last photo is not of the HACC speci- men.]